Sign-making is one of the best applications of a CNC router.

-In that case, you can do it using an oscillating knife that comes standard with Cobra SignPro CNC router.
+In that case, you can do it using an oscillating knife that comes standard with the Cobra SignPro CNC router.

-CAMaster provides Vectric VCarve Pro software with Cobra SignPro CNC router.
+CAMaster provides Vectric VCarve Pro software with the Cobra SignPro CNC router.
 It has 2D and 2.5D CAD plus CAM features to create design and G-code files for CNC sign-making projects.

-Its features, like robust V-carving, beveled letters, single line engraving fonts, and true shape nesting, are helpful in sign-making.
+Its features, like robust V-carving, beveled letters, single-line engraving fonts, and true shape nesting, are helpful in sign-making.

 CAMsater offers a 7W laser attachment kit for the Cobra SignPro CNC router for laser and raster engraving on signboards.

-This laser kit is manufactured by J Tech Photonics and can be used for laser sign making on the surface of non-ferrous metals.
+This laser kit is manufactured by J Tech Photonics and can be used for laser sign-making on the surface of non-ferrous metals.